tjaskula/CodingDojo/README.md

    * You can Pay an order only in PaymentExpected state
    * You can Cancel an order only in Empty or PaymentExpected state
    * You can Recieve an order only in Payed stateaymentExpected state
-   	  * You can Recieve an order only in Payed state
+   * You can Recieve an order only in Payed statete